Supplement Issue Publication

 The publication schedule should be agreed in advance and strictly adhered to.
 Supplements will be published no earlier than 1 year after all manuscripts (including the preface) are received by the JE Editorial Office.

 3) Commercial concerns

 Proposers are responsible for all costs of publication, including but not limited to costs related to editing, printed publication, online journal publication, the online submission process, peer review, English proofing, and mailing.

 Proposers should provide a rough estimate of costs, after publication of the supplement has been tentatively approved.
 The editing cost will be calculated based on the quality of the proposal and manuscripts and actual time spent for manuscript editing.

 Advertising will not be displayed in commercially sponsored supplements.

 4) Other issues

-Manuscripts must be prepared in accordance with the journal's Guide for Authors.
+Manuscripts must be prepared in accordance with the journal's Guide for Authors, unless otherwise specified.